mbdev95/OpenClassrooms-Project-3-Brooklyn-Film-Festival/README.md

 The bottom footer contains copyright information and social media links.
 The footer layout is established using bootstrap's grid, bootstrap's flex classes and custom media queries.

 ## Conclusion
-In conclusion, this project allowed me to further understand css, bootstrap and html in a more complex and indepth way.
+In conclusion, this project allowed me to further understand css, bootstrap and html in a more complex and in-depth way.
 Additionally, I learned the importance of responsive design, and how to do responsive design in an efficient way using bootstrap and also custom media queries where required.